 Adoption agencies and attorneys thoroughly screen families.
 Adoption has changed for the good.
 Open adoption allows you to have communications and pictures of your child.
 If you want, you can register with the state so that your child can find you when he/she turns 18.
 What would you say to your child when he/she finds you?
 You have 18 years to think abut this, but you might begin with, “Your mother and I loved you and chose to give you a chance at a wonderful life.”

 This option carries possible traumatic consequences, not only for the baby, but also for the mother and father.
 This may seem to be an option that hides the fact that your girlfriend is pregnant.
 You may think that the “problem is gone.”
 However, evidence-based research has shown that many men and women suffer traumatic consequences called post abortion trauma.
 They are filled with guilt and shame, regretting the choice they made.
 This child is a life.
 It is not an extension of your girlfriend’s body.

-Society will tell you that this life is just a piece of tissue and this “simple procedure” will eliminate all your trouble.
+Society may tell you that this life is just a piece of tissue and this “simple procedure” will eliminate all your trouble.
 Really?
 Be informed and think it through.

 Life happens.
 Mistakes are made.
 We have to live with our mistakes.
-A helpful thought is one worthy of consideration: Which option do you wish your parents would have made for you?
+A helpful thought worthy of consideration: Which option do you wish your parents would have made for you?